 In 1901, O'Brien bought used maroon uniforms from the University of Chicago, the colors of which had by then faded, leading O'Brien to exclaim, "That's not maroon; it's cardinal red!"
 It was then that the team changed its name to the Racine Cardinals.

-They resumed operations later in the year (even with the suspension they were one of the few teams to play that year), and have since operated continuously.
-At the time of the founding of the modern National Football League, the Cardinals were part of a thriving professional football circuit based in the Chicago area.
-Teams such as the Decatur Staleys, Hammond Pros, Chicago Tigers and the Cardinals had formed an informal loop similar to, and generally on par with, the Ohio and New York circuits that had also emerged as top football centers prior to the league's founding.
+They resumed operations later in the year (even with the suspension, they were one of the few teams to play that year) and have since operated continuously.
+When the founding of the modern National Football League, the Cardinals were part of a thriving professional football circuit based in the Chicago area.
+Teams such as the Decatur Staleys, Hammond Pros, Chicago Tigers, and the Cardinals had formed an informal loop similar to, and generally on par with, the Ohio and New York circuits that had also emerged as top football centers before the League's founding.

 |The 1920 Chicago Cardinals.
 They are a charter member of the NFL and were in Chicago 2 years before the Bears.|

 The Cardinal's defeat of the Staleys proved critical since George Halas's Staleys went on to a 10-1-2 record overall, 5-1-2 in league play.
 The Akron Pros were the first-ever league champions; they finished with an 8-0-3 record, 6-0-3 in league play, ending their season in a 0-0 tie against the Staleys.
 Since the Pros merely had to tie the game to win the title, they could afford to play not to lose.
 If the Staleys had not lost to the Cardinals, they would have gone into that fateful game with an 11-0-1 record and 6-0-1 in-league play.
 As it was, it all but assured that the Staleys/Bears and Cardinals would be intense rivals.